 The return trip down the steps to ground level does not present any particular difficulty.
 However, we will remember the children, always ready to anticipate the adults at the risk of missing a step... and maybe many others out of the 182 on the stairs.

 We will come back to see this friendly lighthouse with family or friends.
-It is sometimes used to organize activities full of thrills, such as races or rock climbing along the outer wall.

 And if, from the top of the gallery, you see a tractor working in a field one Sunday morning, turn your eyes wisely towards the sea: the view is so beautiful...